 Note: If you see a Windows Firewall message, click Yes to disable the firewall.

 After a few minutes, your computer image is displayed by the projector.
-If it does not appear, press the LAN button on your projector remote control or restart your computer.
+If it does not appear, restart your computer.

 - 6. Run your presentation as necessary. - 7.
 When you finish projecting wirelessly, remove the USB key from your computer.